dwyatte/dissertation-tex/README.md

 What is dissertation-tex?
 ----
-This repo is an open sourcing (and version controlling) my dissertation as I write it.
+This repo is an open sourcing (and versioning) of my dissertation while I write it.

 Why on earth would you do that?
 ----